RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_MICROSECONDS_PER_TICK
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MICROSECONDS_PER_TICK``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 10000.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be greater than or equal to a value defined by the :term:`Clock Driver`.

-    * It shall be less than or equal to a value defined by the :term:`Clock Driver`.

-    * The resulting clock ticks per second should be an integer.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the length of time in microseconds between clock ticks (clock tick quantum).

 When the clock tick quantum value is too low, the system will spend so much time processing clock ticks that it does not have processing time available to perform application work.
 In this case, the system will become unresponsive.

 The lowest practical time quantum varies widely based upon the speed of the target hardware and the architectural overhead associated with interrupts.
 In general terms, you do not want to configure it lower than is needed for the application.

 The clock tick quantum should be selected such that it all blocking and delay times in the application are evenly divisible by it.
 Otherwise, rounding errors will be introduced which may negatively impact the application.

-NOTES:
+.. rubric:: NOTES:

 This configuration option has no impact if the Clock Driver is not configured, see :ref:`CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`.

 There may be Clock Driver specific limits on the resolution or maximum value of a clock tick quantum.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be greater than or equal to a value defined by the :term:`Clock Driver`.

+* The value of the configuration option shall be less than or equal to a value defined by the :term:`Clock Driver`.

+* The resulting clock ticks per second should be an integer.

 ..
 Generated from spec:/acfg/if/min-task-stack-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MINIMUM_TASK_STACK_SIZE
 .. index:: minimum task stack size